giuliaischia/giuliaischia.github.io/_pages/about.md

 I am a researcher working at the interface between green chemistry, chemical processes, and sustainable materials.

-I am passionate about the valorization of biomass residues into high-value bio-based products, in line with circular economy principles.
-My research focuses on hydrothermal processes that convert biomass into functional carbon materials for various applications, like catalysis, energy technologies, environmental solutions, and soil systems.
+I am passionate about valorizing biomass into renewable bio-based products that support circularity and help reduce reliance on fossil resources.
+My research focuses on hydrothermal processes that convert biomass into functional carbon materials for applications in catalysis, energy technologies, environmental solutions, and soil systems.

 I am currently at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>.
 Before moving to Germany, I was at the University of Trento in Italy, where I obtained my PhD in 2022.